TRONBITCOIN/tronsr-template/TEAM.md

 Role: [Founder]
 Experience: in e-commerce and internet for more than 10 years.
 From production to the end customer.
-Passionate about cryptocurrency since year.
+Passionate about cryptocurrency since years.

 Bobun
 Role: [Designer/developper Web/administrator]
-Experience: 12 years in webdesign, advertising and feature film.
+Experience: 12 years in webdesign, advertising and feature film. businessman for 5 years.
-Business man from 5 years.
-Crypto enthousiastic
+Crypto enthousiastic.

 Loracle
 Role: [Manager/administrator]